TripSit/tripsit-dev/README.md

 # Tripsit Development Environment

-This will set up a development environment for Tripsit.me.
+This will set up a development environment for Tripsit

-It will install all the dependencies and set up a local database, the same as the production environment. \
+Everything is contained in docker containers, so there should be no conflicts with your OS

+You should still npm install in whichever repo you're working on, but you shouldn't need to install anything else

+When you run 'npm start' it will setup:
+* Traefik - How this server

 It will give you a local copy of the Tripsit Discord Bot.

 This is a work in progress.
 It's not perfect, and it's not complete.
 It's a work in progress. \
 If you have any questions, please ask in the #dev-general channel on the Tripsit Discord server.

 # New docker instructions
 sudo apt install libnss3-tools -y

 # Discord bot setup
 **Create a bot application** \